Employment: taking the next step.

 NDIS budget categories and your employment journey.

-For a quick refresher on the NDIS Plan budget categories, please check out our blog here.
+For a quick refresher please check out our blog NDIS Plan budget categories explained.

 Your NDIS Plan meeting or Plan Review meeting is an opportunity to talk about your goals to undertake volunteer or paid work.
 There can often be barriers for people with a disability entering the workforce so this is a good time to discuss challenges you may have faced previously or any concerns you have.